viviane-walker-uzh/SA_emotions/README.md

-# SA_emotions
-Sentiment Analysis of Self-Transcendence Emotions
+# Sentiment Analysis of Self-Transcendence Emotions
-This repository is part of the student project for the Seminar Language Technology for Social Media Analysis
+This repository is part of the term project and paper for the Seminar Language Technology for Social Media Analysis

 Semester: Autumn 2023